 Looking to throw around some new spices in the kitchen?
 Check out these Saudi Arabian flavors that will really rock your taste buds.
 Saudi Arabia has so much to offer with regards to food, and it's crazy to think that some people have never tried these dishes before!
 Radisson Blu Hotel Jeddah has some of the best cuisines right here in the city, so we think it is only fair to share.
 Here are seven Saudi sensations we know you will love:

-Let's start with the national dish called Kapsa.
+Let's start with the national dish called Kabsa.
 It is an easy and traditional dish made of chicken and rice that gives you that ultimate happy full feeling.
-Kapsa Spice is another alternative that you can find on Goody Kitchen, just add saffron, cinnamon, black lime, cardamom, nutmeg and bay leaves to the traditional recipe.
+Kabsa Spice is another alternative that you can find on Goody Kitchen, just add saffron, cinnamon, black lime, cardamom, nutmeg and bay leaves to the traditional recipe.

 Originating from Yemen, the word Mutabbaq means ‘folded’ and that is exactly what this is, a folded pancake.
 You can get them stuffed full with vegetables for a midday snack from street vendors when in Jeddah, or you can make them at home with this recipe from Asma’s Kitchen.